-where $\rho$ is the density of the conducting fluid.
-The last equality comes from the fact that during matter domination $\rho = \rho_b$.
-The overall effect of including the magnetic Jeans effect is to appear as the standard evolution equation \eqref{eq:thetab} with a new effective sound speed $c_s^2 \rightarrow c_s^2 + \frac{2}{9} v_A^2$.
-This agrees with other approximate treatments in the literature up to the factor of $\frac{2}{9}$ \cite{Kim:1996,Subramanian:1998}.
-As this effect is non-linear, even when evolving the standard adiabatic mode we must add continue to add in the Alfv\'en velocity term.
+where $\rho$ is the density of the conducting fluid, and $\langle \Bc^2\rangle_k$ is the variance of the field from scales larger than $k$.
+We discuss this effect in more detail in Appendix~\ref{app:jeans}, motivating the specific form of the modification in \eqref{eq:thetab2}, in particular the factor $2/9$ multiplying the Alfv\'en velocity.
+It is important to note that as this effect is non-linear, the modes do not decouple and even when evolving the standard adiabatic mode we must add in the Alfv\'en velocity term.

 Radiation free streaming is particularly important for magnetic fields, and is the most important source of damping on large scales \cite{Jedamzik:1998}.
 Prior to free-streaming, there are many photon-baryon scatterings per wavelength, and the radiation and baryons appear like a single tightly-coupled conducting fluid.
 However, when the photons start to free stream they decouple from the baryon fluid and this becomes the sole conducting fluid.
 Whilst the baryons are no longer tightly coupled to the photons, there is still enough scattering to exert a significant drag force on the fluid, and this causes damping on propagating magnetic waves.